-- are a gambling service, substantially comprised of gambling. or include game mechanics that allow real money winnings; - contain material that would be refused classification by Te Mana Whakaatu Classification Office; - contain pornography; - are gamified software primarily designed for another purpose (e.g. gamified quizzes, accounting software, corporate training software, software to support business operations); - are linear content with no or limited interactivity (e.g., a 360-degree movie played on a VR headset); or b.
-Loot boxes
+- are a gambling service, substantially comprised of gambling. or include game mechanics that allow real money winnings; - contain material that would be refused classification by Te Mana Whakaatu Classification Office; - contain pornography; - are gamified software primarily designed for another purpose (e.g. gamified quizzes, accounting software); - are linear content with no or limited interactivity (e.g., a 360-degree movie played on a VR headset); - are developed for industrial, corporate training or institutional purposes; or are intended for commercial advertising purposes or to primarily commercialise a product, entity, or service.